Glory (satellite): Scientific instruments

-NASA Investigation
+NASA investigation

 In 2019 it was announced that NASA Launch Services Program (LSP) investigators have determined the technical root cause for the Taurus XL launch failures of NASA's Orbiting Carbon Observatory (OCO) and Glory missions in 2009 and 2011, respectively: faulty materials provided by aluminium manufacturer, Sapa Profiles, Inc. (SPI).
 LSP's technical investigation led to the involvement of NASA's Office of the Inspector General and the U.S. Department of Justice (DOJ).
 The efforts of the DOJ, recently made public, resulted in the resolution of criminal charges and alleged civil claims against SPI, and its agreement to pay US$46 million to the U.S. government and other commercial customers.
 This relates to a 19-year scheme that included falsifying thousands of certifications for aluminium extrusions to hundreds of customers.

 On 24 February 2009, a Taurus XL rocket (Taurus T8) carrying NASA's Orbiting Carbon Observatory (OCO) satellite failed to reach orbit.
 The Taurus T8 mission failed because the payload fairing did not separate during ascent, causing the rocket to not shed weight.
 As a result of the extra weight, the Taurus rocket failed to reach orbital velocity, resulting in a total loss of the mission.
 On 4 March 2011, another Taurus rocket (Taurus T9) carrying NASA's Glory scientific satellite failed to reach orbit.
 The Taurus T9 mission also concluded in a failure of the payload fairing to separate.
-The Taurus T8 and T9 missions both reentered earth's atmosphere resulting in break-up and/or burnup of the rocket and satellite, and any surviving pieces would have been dispersed in the Pacific Ocean near Antarctica.
+The Taurus T8 and T9 missions both reentered Earth's atmosphere resulting in break-up and/or burnup of the rocket and satellite, and any surviving pieces would have been dispersed in the Pacific Ocean near Antarctica.
 The combined cost of both mission failures was in excess of $700 million.
-This document's purpose is to provide a top-level outline of NASA's updated findings pertaining to the cause of both mishaps.

 The Taurus T8 and T9 rockets both used 63-inch diameter payload fairings to cover and protect the spacecraft during ground operations and launch.
 The payload fairing halves are structurally joined and attached to the rocket using frangible joints.
 A frangible joint is a structural separation system that is initiated using ordnance.
 Initiation of the ordnance causes the ligament of the frangible joint extrusion to fracture, allowing the two payload fairing halves to be separated and subsequently jettisoned from the Taurus rocket.
 The frangible joints for T8 and T9 were made and assembled together, at the same time.
 The T8 and T9 frangible joint extrusions were manufactured by Sapa Profiles, Inc. (SPI) in its Technical Dynamics Aluminum (TDA) plant, in Portland, Oregon.